awslabs/clickstream-analytics-on-aws/docs/en/analytics/segment/index.md

 3. Specify a **Refresh method**
     - Manual - Segment will be refreshed when user manually triggers refresh
     - Automatic - Segment will be refreshed periodically.
 You can configure interval (e.g., Daily, Weekly, Monthly) and timing (e.g., 8AM).
-4. Specify a **Expirations settings**.
+4. Specify **Expirations settings**.
 If you specified Automatically as refresh method, you will need to set an expiration date for a segment after which the segment will stop auto refresh.
 5. Define the segment by adding **Filter group**.
     - You can have multiple filter groups, you can provide a short description for each filter group.
 Click **+ Filter group** to add filter group.
     - Specify time range for your filter group, you can choose relative date range or absolute date range.